Stanhoe history elsewhere on the web

 Stanhoe mill

-Stanhoe probably once had a windmill near Mill Hill Farm (now Mill House), by the Creake turning on the Burnham road.
-According to this entry from norfolkmills.co.uk, the mill was still visible, though derelict, in the late 1950s.
+Stanhoe once had a windmill near Mill Hill Farm (now Mill House), by the Creake turning on the Burnham road.
+The link above gives more details from norfolkmills.co.uk.

-However, this does not chime with the memories of Rosemary Brown, who lived at Mill House in the 1950s and whose grandparents had bought the house in the 1930s.
+Rosemary Brown lived at Mill House in the 1950s; her grandparents had bought the house in the 1930s.
 The Browns believed that the mill had once stood nearby, but even by the 1930s it was no longer visible and they did not know the exact site.
-Either the photo on norfolkmills.co.uk was taken much earlier, or it is of a different mill.

 We do not have any photos of Stanhoe mill, and would be very interested to hear from anyone who knows more.

 Little Barwick, or Middleton, had a postmill too.
-According to local historian , a mound still visible in the grounds of Barwick House may mark the site of this mill.
+According to local historian Gillian Beckett, a mound still visible in the grounds of Barwick House may mark the site of this mill: there’s a photo on our page about Barwick.

 Stanhoe railway station